anhtuta/Notes/Interview_english_notes.md

 Well, I don't know exactly who is better because I don't spend a lot of time watching them play on TV.
 In my opinion, each player has their own strength.
 Ronaldo is taller than Messi so I think he **could be superior in** header skill.
 On the contrary, Messi the left-footed man, is shorter than Ronaldo so I think he **could be able to perform** dribble skill better than Rolando

 ## 3. What are your strengths?
 I believe my strongest trait is **working hard** in order to **finish my work before deadline**.
 I'm the type of person who don't like **working overtime**, especially at the weekend, so I always try to complete my work on time.
-You know, we should spend our weekend with my family and friends, or with someone we love!
+You know, we should spend the weekend with our family and friends, or with someone we love!

 ## 4. What are your weaknesses?
 I think my weakest is the ability to communicate using English, because I haven't have much opportunity to speak to someone in English.
 All I could do is using text messsages to chat with people who don't know Vietnamese.
 Sometimes it's hard for me to explain my idea **effectively** to my foreign customers or co-workers.
 I'm considering myself to take an English class in the near future, so my speaking skill will be better soon